COURAGE AND PATIENCE

 With pain as a constant companion, I had been finding it more than difficult to find joy in the midst of it.
 The physical was infringing upon my mental and spiritual life.
 I was tired, distracted, and sad, finding myself unable to do much more than make the bed in the morning and prepare food for my husband and myself.
 I was afraid that my mental health was in jeopardy.
 Was I perhaps struggling with depression?
 My biggest apprehension was giving voice to these concerns.

 Once spoken they would become real.
-I would be revealing flaws and weakness.
+I would be revealing flaws and weaknesses.

 While I couldn’t control my physical health, shouldn’t I be able to control my own mind?
 What would people say … or not say?
 What would happen next?